ChangelogBook a demoSign up

 Data model and tracking plan

 Decide on your approach to migration.
-We think there are two main options:
+There are two main options:

 1. Simple migration: Keep your existing data model and event structure as much as possible.
 This makes validation and updating downstream applications and destinations more straightforward, and may require little or no data wrangling to fit new event data into the existing data model.